 After placing the new particle $\particle$, the level-set field $\LSd$ is updated with $\LSp$,

 This procedure repeats until either a pre-defined stopping criterion (e.g. a desired volume fraction) is met or $\admissibleDomain = \emptyset$.

 To increase the volume fraction that can be achieved with this procedure, two additional restrictions can be posed on the admissible subdomain \admissibleDomain.
-First, a maximal distance $\rho$ from an existing particle boundaries can be added to~\Eref{eq:admissible_domain}, preventing too large gaps between particles.
+First, a maximal distance $\rho$ from existing particle boundaries can be added to~\Eref{eq:admissible_domain}, preventing too large gaps between particles.
 (If requested, a minimal distance $\kappa$ between two particles can be further enforced as well.)
 Second, to prevent locally jammed states with large interparticle gaps, an additional field $\LSdi{\text{II}}$ storing the shortest distance to the surface of the second nearest particle can be included in~\Eref{eq:admissible_domain} and limited from above with $\sigma$, see \citep{sonon_unified_2012} for additional details.
 With all these constraints in action, \Eref{eq:admissible_domain} takes the form

-Enforcing periodicity of the packing is also straightforward: upon a placement of a new particle, domain level-set field is updated also with the particle's periodic images (eight in 2D, recall the grid in~\Fref{fig:copy_preventer}, and 26 in 3D).
+Enforcing periodicity of the packing is also straightforward: upon placement of a new particle, the domain level-set field is also updated with the particle's periodic images (eight in 2D; recall the grid in~\Fref{fig:copy_preventer}, and 26 in 3D).